Gary Ellis: Racing career milestones

 He started racing in 1977 at age 11 after he saw a BMX display at a car show and he asked his father if he could race.
 His father, Gary Leo Ellis Sr., is a 1987 ABA Hall of Fame Inductee for the track operator with the longest continuously operating track in the country.

 His first race bicycle was a Schwinn Sting-Ray.

 His first local race result was fourth place at the Tacoma Jaycees BMX track.

 The sanctioning body was Northwest Bicycle Motocross Association (NWBMXA), a short lived regional governing body in Washington State.

-His first national amateur win was at an American Bicycle Association (ABA) in 15 Expert in Portland, Oregon in 1981.
+His first national amateur win was at an American Bicycle Association (ABA) in 15 Expert in Portland, Oregon, in 1981.

 His first sponsor was Pedal Pushers Bike Shop in 1979.

-He turned professional on December 1983 at age 17.
+He turned professional in December 1983 at age 17.

-His first pro race result was a first place in junior "A" pro at the joint 1983 American Bicycle Association (ABA)/Canadian American Bicycle Association (CABA) Canadian-American BMX Championships pre race in Monroe, Washington on December 10, 1983.
+His first pro race result was a first place in junior "A" pro at the joint 1983 American Bicycle Association (ABA)/Canadian American Bicycle Association (CABA) Canadian-American BMX Championships pre race in Monroe, Washington, on December 10, 1983.

 His first senior pro** race result was a seventh place in "A" Pro at the National Bicycle League (NBL) Celebrity Race For Childhelp USA/International in Azusa, California, on January 22, 1984.
 He moved himself up to "A" pro after the 1983 Jag World Super Bowl Championship which was held on December 29, 1983.
 This was a charity event.

 His first Senior Pro win was in 1989.
 Gary Ellis became the first ABA pro national No.1 in its history come from outside of California.

 He retired November 1998, after the 1998 ABA Grand National, age 32.